claudiusnascimento/recaptcha-v3/README.md

 'g-recaptcha-response' => 'required|recaptcha'
 ```

-... and you good to go!
+... and you good to go :)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.